MOTLOW STATE COMMUNITY COLLEGE

 (Duties and responsibilities listed are examples of work performed and may be modified as needs of the College may dictate.)

-· Assist the Executive Director of Financial Aid in compiling statistical performance reporting for department and individual performance.
-Perform performance coaching meeting regularly.
+· Assist with compiling statistical performance reporting for department and individual performance.

-· Responsible for Financial Aid department Institutional Effectiveness and Strategic Planning processes.
+· Assists with department Institutional Effectiveness and Strategic Planning processes.

 · Exercises professional judgment to determine student’s consideration of eligibility due to hardship.